-Derby provides batch and shell scripts for users in Windows and UNIX environments.
-If you put the appropriate script in your path, you will be able to start ij with a simple command.
-These scripts use the ij.protocol property, which automatically loads a driver and simplifies the process of connecting to a database.
-The scripts are found in the %DERBY_INSTALL%/bin/ directory.
+Derby provides batch and shell scripts for users in Windows and UNIX environments that can be used to start IJ.
+By calling the appropriate script you will start ij and be able to connect with a simple command.
+These scripts set the ij.protocol property, which simplifies the process of connecting to a database by eliminating the need to specify the protocol portion of the connection URL.
+The scripts are found in the %DERBY\HOME%/frameworks/ directory tree.
 You can also customize the ij scripts to suit your environment.

-If you are starting ij from a command line, be sure that the derbytools.jar file is in your classpath.
-If you are using Derby as a database server, start the server before connecting to the Derby database.
-You can start ij by running the ij scripts in the /frameworks/embedded/bin/ directory or in the /frameworks/NetworkServer/bin/ directory.
+If you are starting ij from a command line, be sure that derbyrun.jar is in your classpath (for pre-10.2 distributions derbytools.jar and usually derby.jar were required in the classpath).
+If you are using Derby as a client/server environment, start the server before connecting to the Derby database.
+You can start ij by running the ij scripts for your environment in the %DERBY\HOME%/frameworks/embedded/bin/ directory or in the %DERBY\HOME%/frameworkServer/bin/ directory.